What Is An Escrow Holdback, And How Can It Help You Close On Time?

 Both the buyer and seller must sign the escrow holdback agreement before it gets submitted to the lender.
 Assuming the loan underwriter approves the escrow holdback, the lender will either partner with the title company to establish an escrow account or handle that in-house.

 Although there are exceptions, the seller is generally responsible for putting up the money for the escrow holdback.
 If the seller needs to sell the home to afford the repairs, the account will get funded with proceeds from the property's sale.

 Often, the lender will require that an escrow holdback’s account balance exceed the estimated repair costs.
 Rocket Mortgage® currently requires 120% of the repair estimate.
 The extra funds are reserved in case the repair costs increase during the project.
 Repairs must also be completed within a specified time frame (typically a set number of months).

 Once the property has been fixed, a final inspection will take place to verify that the work has been completed.
-If the repairs were finished in a timely and satisfactory manner, the escrow account would release the funds.
+If the repairs are finished in a timely and satisfactory manner, the escrow account will release the funds.
 Since a substantial amount of money is locked up until the job is done, the seller (and sometimes the buyer) is financially motivated to fix the home quickly.

 One note of caution: The underwriter doesn’t have to approve your escrow holdback request.
 If they deny it, the home will likely need to be repaired before you close.

 What Types Of Problems Trigger An Escrow Holdback?

 You can’t use an escrow holdback for all home repair issues.
 In general, lenders won’t finance a property with health and safety concerns.
 An escrow holdback typically applies to outdoor or weather-related damage or problems.

 Some examples of issues that often lead to an escrow holdback include, but aren’t limited to: